konflux-ci/architecture/book/index.md

-# Managed Developer Services
+# AppStudio

 ## Overview
-Red Hat developer services provide the platform for building integrated experiences that streamline, consolidate, and secure the application lifecycle.
+AppStudio is a platform for building integrated experiences that streamline, consolidate, and secure the application lifecycle.

 ### Goals